karlmay88/jAson_jAbin/README.md

 nodes, a free-text descriptor and/or exactly one `array`.
 `array`s must contain 5 components:

-* a type object identified by 2 1-byte characters 'ty' which contains a 1-byte character providing information of the actual data type in the array which is either 'i' for integer or 'r' for real, or 'c' for character.
+* a type descriptor identified by 2 1-byte characters 'ty' which contains a 1-byte character providing information of the actual data type in the array which is either 'i' for integer or 'r' for real, or 'c' for character.
-* a bit object identified by 2 1-byte characters 'bi' which contains a 64 bit integer of bits per array element
+* a bit descriptor identified by 2 1-byte characters 'bi' which contains a 64 bit integer of bits per array element
-* a #dimension object identified by 2 1-byte characters 'nd' which contains a 64 bit integer of number of dimensions of the array
+* a #dimension descriptor identified by 2 1-byte characters 'nd' which contains a 64 bit integer of number of dimensions of the array
-* a dimension object identified by 2 1-byte characters 'di' which contains a vector of 64 bit integers describing the size of each dimension
+* a dimension descriptor identified by 2 1-byte characters 'di' which contains a vector of 64 bit integers describing the size of each dimension
-* a data object identified by by 2 1-byte characters 'da' which contains the actual array.
+* a data descriptor identified by by 2 1-byte characters 'da' which contains the actual array.

 In ascii a jAson file may look like: